lbbrhzn/ocpp/docs/supported-devices.md

 ### Workaround

-Fortunately, it is possible to configure the charger using manual configuration and, if it already has incorrect measurand configuration applied, to restore correct settings.
+Fortunately, it is possible to configure the charger using manual configuration and to restore correct settings.

 To use these chargers: